rynkwn/MiniProjects/README.md

 2) Able to be released to the public without embarrassing any individuals.

-Sadly, correct code is not one of the requirements, and I hope that my professional ability to produce correct code is not judged by the contents here.
+In (possibly many of) these projects, creating great, readable code was neither my concern nor my intention, and I hope that my professional ability to produce decent code is not judged by the contents here.

 Enjoy!